-However, international comparisons of profitability are currently much affected by differences in business cycle situations in Europe:
+are currently much affected by differences in business cycle situations in Europe:

 - Norway and Sweden are arguably at the top of the cycle, with strong housing markets. - Banks in southern Europe are still struggling with non-performing loans and belated efforts to recapitalise and consolidate the banking sector.
-Average impairments in 2014-2016 amounted to 10% of equity in Italy and 9% in Spain, cf. figure.
-Naturally, this leaves little room for a satisfying return on equity. - France and the Netherlands have also seen elevated impairment levels in the period, drying up return for equity holders.
+Average impairments in 2014-2017 amounted to 11% of equity in Italy and 10% in Spain, cf. figure.
+Naturally, this leaves little room for a satisfying return on equity. - Germany, France and the Netherlands have also seen elevated impairment levels in the period, drying up return for equity holders.

 In the appendix on p.
-62, we estimate the required return on equity for Swedish banks to be around 8%.
-In 2016, the return on equity for Swedish banks was just below 12% (after tax).
+74, we estimate the required return on equity for Swedish banks to be around 8%.
+In 2017, the return on equity for Swedish banks was just above 11% (after tax).
 However, this current "surplus of return" could very well be explained by a booming economy in Sweden.
 As such, the return on equity for Swedish bank is on line with other sectors in Sweden.
 See appendix p.
-59 for a discussion of this.
-Pre-impairment income, average of 2014-2016
+71 for a discussion of this.